8 days trekking along Sermilik Icefjord in East Greenland incl. flights

 Feel free to add one or more of our tour options to make them part of your request.

+You will fly by plane from Keflavik International Airport (Iceland) to Kulusuk Airport (Greenland).
 Upon arrival in Kulusuk, the guide will meet you at the airport and arrange luggage transport using a quad trailer while walking with the group to Kulusuk village.
 Following lunch at our house in Kulusuk, we will take a walk through the village and surrounding hills where you will learn about the story of Cap Dan's role in the Cold War and have the opportunity to appreciate the pristine nature of Kulusuk Island.
 We will visit the small museum and the local church in the village.
 In the afternoon, we will walk to the beautiful coast inlets located east of Kulusuk.
-Night in a local house, dormitory style.
+Night in a local house (sleeping arrangement in a communal mixed-gender space with mattresses on the ground).

 Walking: 3 to 4 hours